CompBio-Lab/MESSI_manuscript/docs/report.md

 }

 \caption{Simulation studies performances on AUC and feature selection sensitivity/specificity  with varied signal and correlation in the data.
 Each grid is combination of amount of signal to differentiate response variable classes, and correlation of omics within one complete set of multiomics simulated data.
 A) Mean Area under the curve (AUC) score of a 5-fold CV.
 This measures ability of method predictive performance on the response variable, the closer score to 1 (max) is better.
 B) The sensititivity here is to measure how good methods are identifying the actual signal variables given noise in other variables.
 The specificity here is to measure how good methods are detecting the noises out.
-The values of signal are the following: 0, 3, 100 (Low, Medium, High).
+The values of signal are the following: 0, 3, 100 (None, Low, High).
 The values of correlation are the following: 0, 0.5, 1 (Low, Medium, High)}(\#fig:sim-grid-plot)
 \end{figure}